Mobile SEO: A Beginner's Guide

 • Contrast.
 People often use their mobile devices outside, plus the screen size is significantly smaller.
 If there isn’t sufficient contrast between your background and text or images, the content will be difficult to read.

 • Paragraph length.
 Break up your content into short paragraphs, 2 or 3 lines at most.
-The idea here is to avoid paragraphs that stretch further than a single screen fold.
+The idea here is to avoid paragraphs that stretch further than a single-screen fold.

 • Line length.
 When creating content, orient towards 60 characters per line.